 Packaging Management software is built upon the traditional project management tools while keeping in mind the specific requirements of the packaging industry.
 Artwork development projects can scale up pretty quickly, become chaotic, unmanageable, and error-prone.
 Here is how Packaging Management Software prevents that from happening in the first place.

 Collaboration is at the core of packaging management software.
 These software programs are built to enable people from both inside and outside the brand to work together on one or more projects.
 Onboarding is simple as stakeholders simply need to sign up with their email addresses.
 Managers can add stakeholders, assign roles, and provide access to relevant assets.

 Managers can assign checklists to stakeholders with specific deadlines.
 Everyone has a clear view of what to do and by when.
 Checklists simplify the approval process where the reviewer can either approve or reject the artwork.
 They can annotate right on the artwork or write comments against the items in the checklist.
-Reviewers also get digital proofing tools such as PDF comparison, color extractor, font finder, and more.
+Reviewers also get digital proofing tools such as PDF comparison, color extractor, font finder, and more, facilitated by the artwork management platform.
 This enables reviewers to provide comprehensive feedback that is automatically forwarded to managers.